kaftarmery/kaftarmery/README.md

   <h1>Hello, I'm Meryem</h1>
-  I'm a self-taught front-end developer and UX/UI designer.
+  I'm a front-end developer and UX/UI designer.
   <br></br>
   I enjoy bringing ideas to life with coding and design.
 I'm always on the lookout for new skills to pick up, especially through building projects.
 I have a keen interest in both the software development world and UX/UI design, constantly learning and applying new ideas in my work.